Chapter 9 : Rescues

 Ron furrowed his brows at my last statement, seeming confused by my anger and the way that the conversation had gone.
 I realised that I had been shouting and had stood up somewhere in the middle of my rant.
 I noticed that a few people around me had gone quiet and turned to stare, hoping that they would get to see another Hermione Granger floor show.

 Feeling mortified, I grabbed my bag and practically fled from the hall, leaving a very confused Harry and Ron behind.
 I really hadn’t meant to bring up the kiss with Ron.
 In truth I was over him; I really didn’t want to be with him, but it still hurt that he had moved on so quickly and thought so little of it.
+Of me.
 I really needed to work on controlling my anger.
 I was having far too many angry outbursts these days.
 Speaking of which, I had my next detention in about twenty minute’s time.

 I had been busy working for around fifteen minutes, when the sound of footsteps made me turn around and see Malfoy standing at the end of the aisle.
 He took one glance at my appearance when the smirk that I was so familiar with, appeared on his lips.
 It didn’t take a genius to work what he was smirking at.